apache/incubator-teaclave/services/README.md

   scheduler service to complete tasks.
 There could be many execution service instances (or nodes) with different capabilities deployed in a cloud infrastructure.

+## Structure

+A service is consist of two parts: app (untrusted) and enclave (trusted).
+The app part is responsible for launching and terminating the service, which the enclave part is to serve RPC requests from trusted channels.
+Typically, a service's implementation contains two important structs and one trait.
+Let's take the frontend service as an example.

+- `TeaclaveFrontendService` (struct): Define properties or configurations along with the lifetime of the service.
+For example, the frontend service need to hold clients (with established trusted channels) to communicate with the authentication service and management service.
+- `TeaclaveFrontendError` (struct): Define errors which may occur in this service, authentication error, for example.
+- `TeaclaveFrontend` (trait): Define functions (requests) the service need to handle.
+The trait will be automatically derived from definitions in the ProtoBuf file and can be imported from the `teaclave_proto` crate.

 ## RPC and Protocols